laohuyanggp/cocos2d-objc/README.md

 Cocos2D-ObjC
 ============

+# Want pure Swift?
+We experiencing rewrite to Swift in [this repository](https://github.com/s1ddok/Fiber2D).

 **PLEASE READ BEFORE POSTING AN ISSUE!**
 If in doubt, please post questions and comments in the forum
 [The Official Forum][3]